- Home

 Context of the College

 Rochdale Sixth Form College opened in September 2010.
 The College was set up to address the underachievement at A level in a borough with high levels of deprivation and where performance at GCSE is below the national average.
-The College was awarded a Grade 1; Outstanding, in the 2013 Ofsted inspection and was placed at the top of the Department for Education's Performance Tables for Progress in 2014, 2015 and 2016.
-The majority of students progress to the college from schools within the Rochdale Borough, with around 10% of students on roll from schools outside of Rochdale.
+The College was awarded a Grade 1; Outstanding, in the 2013 Ofsted inspection and retained this award after its 2022 inspection.
+The College was placed at the top of the Department for Education's Performance Tables for Progress in 2014, 2015 and 2016.
+The majority of students progress to the College from schools within the Rochdale Borough, with around 10% of students on roll from schools outside of Rochdale.

 Programme of Study